indala/dice-game/README.md

-Roll the dice and challenge your friend in this exciting two-player game where each player rolls a die, and the highest score wins!
+Roll the dice and test your luck!
+In this exciting two-player game, each player rolls a die, and whoever scores higher wins.
+Refresh the page to roll the dice and see who comes out on top!